algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

                 c[i * n + j] += a[i * n + k] * b[k * n + j];
 }
 ```

+For reasons that will become aparent later, we only use matrix sizes that are multiples of $48$ for benchmarking, but the implementations are still correct for all other sizes.

+Compiled with `g++ -O3 -march=native -funroll-loops`, this code runs in ~16.7s for $n = 1920$.

+[Cache associativity](/hpc/cpu-cache/associativity/) strikes again.
+This is also an issue, but we will not address it for now.

+3.5s for 1025 ad 12s for 1024.

 Transpose: